raspberrypilearning/dont-fall-in/en/step_4.md

 --- /task ---

 --- task ---
+**Test:** Click the green flag and make sure your sprite can ride on the platforms.

+--- /task ---

+--- task ---

 Add code to your **Character** sprite to sense `if`{:class="block3control"} `touching`{:class="block3sensing"} the backdrop colour then end the game.